 The District Court of Maryland is a court of record, which means that all proceedings before the court are recorded.
 A typed transcript of a proceeding will be produced under certain limited conditions.
-Recordings on compact disc format may be requested by anyone.
+Electronic recordings or recordings on compact disc format may be requested by anyone.

 - Recordings - District Court Commissioners

 - Making a Request